 ‘Whatever you do, there is someone watching over you from the above.
 That someone is God.’
 We were told this by our parents when we were kids so as to stop us from doing any mischief.
 Well, I do not know if God really watches over us or is that saying still taught to kids of today’s generation but what still remains true is – ‘Someone is watching you!’

 Technology has been a factor that can be considered as a catalyst in the reaction of development.
 Advancement in this field yields productivity and efficiency.
-Major advancements are carried on the mobile phones due to it turning into a necessity.
+Major advancements are carried on mobile phones due to it turning into a necessity.

 Just like Google is the ultimate destination for all our questions, mobile phones are being turned into a device capable of all telecommunication and infotainment needs.
-From phones being just used for calling and that too with a bulky size, now have turned into a much compact version with dozens of functionalities.
+From phones being just used for calling and that too with a bulky size, now has turned into a much compact version with dozens of functionalities.

-With the pace in which Internet has advanced, we see our world getting connected faster.
+With the pace in which the Internet has advanced, we see our world getting connected faster.
 Or is it not?
 This discussion would require an individual blog post so let’s just leave this for a moment.
 But, ponder over it.

 With the expansion of the Internet and its accessibility on mobile phones, all the companies are trying to have their applications that could be easily accessed by users.
 They have realized the restless and hectic lives of people and the need of having a mobile application.

 Do you see people sitting for hours on a fixed computer just for checking e-mails and stuff?
 If you do, then you are way behind time.
 There is a rapid increase in the number of users shifting from stationary internet devices to the mobile internet.
 And of these mobile internet users, 85% people prefer to use different apps over default web browser for their daily news and entertainment.